 Higher gross margin percentage in 2016 compared to the prior year reflects a \$12.9 million reduction of cost of goods sold, representing the portion of the Change in Estimate that is attributable to our OEM Solutions segment.
-In addition, our cost reduction initiatives during the year, together with the reimbursement of \$1.9 million in certain legal costs pursuant to a favorable arbitration decision on a contract dispute with an IP licensor, of which \$1.7 million was attributable to our OEM Solutions segment, also had a positive impact on the gross margin.
+In addition, our cost reduction initiatives during the year, together with the reimbursement of \$1.9 million in certain legal costs pursuant to a favorable arbitration decision on a contract dispute with an IP licensor, of which \$1.7 million was attributable to our OEM Solutions segment.